hkopp/hkopp.github.io/_posts/2015-11-13-spot-future-parity.md

 Why do you want to trade futures in the first place and not only stocks?
 Well, futures provide leverage, meaning you only need some margin to buy futures.
 Also futures can be on an index and so the risk is diversified.
-AS a third point, stocks can only be shorted intraday, whereas futures can be shorted on longer timeframes.
+As a third point, stocks can only be shorted intraday, whereas futures can be shorted on longer timeframes.

 ##Spot-Future Parity